uec/ECWorkflows/README.txt

 -dryun
 if specfied, no execution actually takes place, you can use this to verify that the workflow is generating the correct dependencies and commands. this only makes sense when used with the -pbs flag

+-linear
+run each samples job one-by-one on a single node

 parameterFile.txt
 you may pass in a parameter file that contains experimental input settings (lane settings, flowcell ID etc..)